 Accessing the rear of the vehicle is a breeze thanks to the asymmetrical barn doors that can swing open up to 180 degrees.
 The van also features a single sliding door on the side, with L2 models boasting a second sliding door for added convenience.
 When you step inside the load compartment, you’ll quickly notice it looks neat and aesthetically pleasing.
 It’s well-lit with bright LED lights to help you work efficiently and safely.
 Moreover, Mercedes offers a choice between a wooden floor for heavy-duty loads or an easy-to-clean plastic floor.
 You can also personalise the load compartment with various wooden or plastic panelling options, depending on your unique transportation requirements.
 Furthermore, you can protect your new van from dents and scratches by installing ply-lining, which we can arrange through our Mercedes Citan lease customisation services.

-Stepping inside the cabin
+Stepping Inside the Cabin

 Stepping into the cabin of the new Citan van immediately gives off that unmistakable Mercedes vibe.
 But, it’s more than just the iconic logo on the steering wheel; the MBUX media system, found in Mercedes cars and shared with commercial vans such as the Sprinter, adds to the sense of luxury.
 With a clear, responsive 9.5-inch colour touchscreen display, you can enjoy smart connectivity as standard and benefit from various communication and infotainment functions.
 It even comes with wireless Apple CarPlay and Android Auto integration, allowing you to make calls and listen to your favourite playlist on the go.